The Facts: Women and Lung Cancer

 The Lung Cancer Research Foundation’s women and lung cancer campaign has been supported in part by:

 Anonymous; Astellas; Dianne Barker; Bristol-Myers Squibb; Leonor Coello; M. Carol Gardner; Dina Garland; Genentech; Missy Gothard; Christina Guthman; Katasha Harley; Lauren Hulkiwer; Jeweled Kisses by Jade; Kimberly Kravis; Amalia Dayan Lindemann; Adam Lindemann; Delia Naughton; Jennifer Mormile; Paragon Management Associates, Inc.; Nancy Sanford; Patricia Smith

-PDQ® Adult Treatment Editorial Board.
-PDQ Non-Small Cell Lung Cancer Treatment.
+PDQ Adult Treatment Editorial Board.
+Non-Small Cell Lung Cancer Treatment (PDQ®): Health Professional Version.
 Bethesda, MD: National Cancer Institute; US Dept of Health and Human Services; 2017.

-Sewart, Bernard W, and Christopher P Wild.
+Stewart BW, Wild CP, eds.
 World Cancer Report 2014.
-Lyon: International Agency for Research on Cancer/World Health Organization, 2014.
+Lyon, France: International Agency for Research on Cancer, World Health Organization; 2014.

 Tam IY, Chung LP, Suen WS, et al. Distinct epidermal growth factor receptor and KRAS mutation patterns in non-small cell lung cancer patients with different tobacco exposure and clinicopathologic features.
-Clin Cancer Res 2006;12:1647–1653.
+Clin Cancer Res.
+2006;12(5):1647–1653.